yiyangdd01/new-joiner-guide/PR-CR-ATTENTION.md

 - Explain fully, give the reason for your comment and leave some good practices if you can.
 - Encourage developer to simplify code and leave the key or orientation of the problem.
 - You can think him is right if you agree with the developer`s explanation and the PR is not bad to base code.
-- you can communicate with developer friendly if you don't agree with his solutions, but with good comment.
+- You can communicate with developer friendly if you don't agree with his solutions, but with good comment.

 ## Good Thing